-With time passing, I regret my first reaction to the dark-trail on the road was being more concerned the trucks were leaking oil.
+Decades passed, and I regretted my first reaction to the dark-trail on the road and being more concerned the trucks were leaking oil rather than about the villagers.
 Upon recognizing the dark-stain for the grisly macabre trail of blood it was, I am ashamed to say, I was startled but lacked any real compassion.
-I wish I had recognized the dead, whether Viet Cong or villagers, as fellow human-beings.
+I wish I had recognized the dead as fellow human-beings, whether Viet Cong or villagers.
 That night it was a mystery as to what had happened to them.
-Within a few days I would learn from Tran what may have solved the mystery, centering on the boy in the jeep..
+Within a few days I would learn from QC Tran what may have solved the mystery, centering on the boy in the jeep.